tiroger/predicting-loan-default/README.md

 ### Project goal:
 Can we use Machine Learning to build a model that predicts whether a borrower will default on a loan, that matches or exceeds LendingClub's own algorithm?
+Can we identify the most important features that determine the lean outcome?